Master Degree (M.Sc.)

 This is an internal double Master degree in Biomedical and Materials Engineering and Nanotechnology offered by Politecnico di Milano.
 Specific information are available at the following link.

-Politecnico di Milano has activated high-level training courses aimed at creating new professional figures in Green Technologies and Smart Infrastructures.
+Politecnico di Milano has activated high-level training courses aimed at creating new professional figures in Green Technologies, Inclusivity Design, Smart Infrastructures and Creative Thinking.
 At the following link you can find additional information and the calls.
-Biomedical Engineering master degree has activated a study plan in Smart Infrastructures.

-The training programme is articulated within the MSc degree program, but 130 credits is the minimum number of credits needed to be qualified for the certification in Smart Infrastructures (10 additional credits in addition to the standard MSc requirements).
-As part of the educational training, students must acquire at least 30 credits in courses related to the Smart Infrastructures profile, which have to be chosen among those proposed in the degree programme or among additional courses, as detailed in the tables illustrated in the Educational Rule (Table SMART ambassador).
-The Smart Infrastructures certification will be reported in the Student’s Diploma Supplement and in any other certificate issued by Politecnico di Milano.
+The training programme is articulated within the MSc degree program, but 130 credits is the minimum number of credits needed to be qualified for the certification (10 additional credits in addition to the standard MSc requirements).
+As part of the educational training, students must acquire at least 30 credits in courses related to the selected profile, which have to be chosen among those proposed in the degree programme or among additional courses, as detailed in the tables illustrated in the Educational Rule (see the AMBASSADOR section).
+The certification will be reported in the Student’s Diploma Supplement and in any other certificate issued by Politecnico di Milano.

-Students, who will not get the required extra 10 credits and/or the 30 credits in training activities functional to the Smart Infrastructures profile, can obtain the MSc degree in Biomedical Engineering.
+Students, who will not get the required extra 10 credits and/or the 30 credits in training activities functional to the selected AMBASSADOR profile, can obtain the MSc degree in Biomedical Engineering.

 Laboratory Courses (LAB courses)